outcomesinsights/conceptql/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Or, use the [conceptql-dev-box](https://github.com/outcomesinsights/conceptql-dev-box) to get yourself setup and hack on ConceptQL that way.

 ## Thanks
 - [Outcomes Insights, Inc.](http://outins.com)
     - Many thanks for allowing me to release a portion of my work as Open Source Software!